CleverCloud/documentation/content/guides/moodle.md

 ### Set Up `moodledata` Folder

-In this step you enable storage outside of your application, which [is required by Moodle to run](https://docs.moodle.org/403/en/Site_backup).
+In this step you enable storage outside of your application, which [Moodle requires to run](https://docs.moodle.org/403/en/Site_backup).
 Use a [File System Bucket](/doc/addons/fs-bucket) to store all uploaded files and appearance set ups away from the application server, as recommended by Moodle.

 Create an **FS Bucket add-on** and link it to your PHP application.
 In your FS Bucket dashboard, find the path variable.
 It should look like this: `CC_FS_BUCKET=/some/empty/folder:bucket-<bucket_id>`.